 A team of health care providers will design a program based on your needs.
 The team may include a doctor, nurse, respiratory therapist, dietitian and other professionals.
 These programs usually are given in in an outpatient setting in a hospital or clinic.
 In some circumstances, inpatient or at home programs may be an option.

 Most patients being treated with pulmonary rehab have chronic obstructive pulmonary disease (COPD).
 COPD includes two main conditions, emphysema and chronic bronchitis.
 Rehab may also be provided to people with other chronic lung diseases.

 How can it help?

 Pulmonary rehab can give you information about your disease, treatment options, relaxation and ways to cope.
 Rehab may be recommended as part of your treatment, in addition to the medications prescribed by your doctor.

 A program tailored to your needs may help you:

 After rehab, you may find you are able to do more for yourself at home.
 You may be able to return to work or get back to doing an activity you once had to give up.

 Many people with lung disease are not active or in good physical shape.
-So, exercise is usually an important part of the program.
-Use of a treadmill or stationary bike, stretching, strength training and upper and lower body exercise may be included.
+So exercise is usually an important part of the program.
+Use of a treadmill or stationary bike, strength training and upper and lower body exercise may be included.

 Catch your breath

-A referral may be required from your doctor for pulmonary rehab.
+Talk to your doctor about whether pulmonary rehab is right for you.
 Before you make an appointment, contact your health insurance provider to make sure your visit will be covered.
-Talk to your doctor about whether this type of program is right for you.
 If you smoke, you may also have to quit before you start.
 Other programs can help you stop smoking during rehab.